rlautan/recras-wordpress-plugin/readme.txt

 = Styling =
 No custom styling is applied by default, so it will integrate with your site easily.
 If you want to apply custom styling, see `css/style.css` for all available classes.
 Be sure to include these styles in your own theme, this stylesheet is not loaded by the plugin!
-Styling for the date/time picker can be based off of `datetimepicker/bootstrap-material-datetimepicker.css`.
-Be sure to make any changes in your own theme, as this file may be overwritten when a new version of the plugin is released.
+For styling the date picker, we refer you to the [Pikaday repository](https://github.com/Pikaday/Pikaday).
+Be sure to make any changes in your own theme or using WordPress' own Customizer.

 = Cache =
 All data from your Recras is cached for up to 24 hours.
 If you make important changes, such as increasing the price of a product, you can clear the cache to reflect those changes on your site immediately.

 = Google Analytics integration =
-You can enable Google Analytics integration by checking "Enable Google Analytics integration?" on the Recras Settings page.
+You can enable basic Google Analytics integration by checking "Enable Google Analytics integration?" on the Recras Settings page.
 This will only work if there is a global `ga` JavaScript object.
 This should almost always be the case, but if you find out it doesn't work, please contact us!

 == Installation ==